Gifted art: Short History

 Gifted Art has a long history in the arts.
 Many artists have been known to give art freely to each other, in an effort to pass along ideas, etc. Picasso and many of his contemporaries were fond of this.

 Duchamp was one of the first modern day artists to Gift to the public with his piece, Fountain, for an art show in 1917.
 He gave the piece under the name of "R. Mutt," presumably to hide his identity as the artist.
 He actually had to pay $7 to have the piece exhibited in the show, and never intended on making any money from it.
 He gave it freely for all to see and to push forward the Dada movement.

 In the 1950s, Ray Johnson started doing Mail art.
 He spread the idea to many other artists and it still occurs today.
 In 2002, a 6 ft X 53 ft mural by Roy Lichtenstein was installed in the Times Square Subway Station in New York City.
 It was given as a gift by the artist to all New Yorkers.

-In recent years, Gifted Art has primarily been embraced by graffiti and urban artists.
+In recent years, Gifted Art has primarily been embraced by graffiti and urban artists, in particular the British artist My Dog Sighs is recognised as one of the pioneers.
 Many graffiti artists consider the work they do to be art for the public.
 Banksy writes in his books that he believes art is more important and more enjoyable when it is out on the street where people can view it in their everyday lives than when it hangs in a museum.